+This is an edit!!
 This is a web page by Charles Sterling, hosted on Azure.
 The Paletton Live Colorizer is loaded into it; which then enables you to select the colors for your pallete.
 The application then formats the widget output into a PowerBI color theme JSON file.
-Source code can be found here

 Click the 'Create Theme' button to open the Colorizer widget.
 Feel free to play with the colors.
 When done, click the "Apply" button.
 The palette you chose will be used to create a color theme.
 If you click "Cancel" instead, an empty object is returned.